keizo042/go-wolfram-alpha/README.md

 abstract
 ====

-api for wolfram alpha & will be implement for mathematica.
+api for wolfram alpha  & will be implement qualified for mathematica.

 Install